Renault UE Chenillette: Development of the Renault UE2

 On 3 November 1937 Hotchkiss presented the prototype of a tractor; on 10 December of a trailer.
 On both elements however the manufacturer had not done any testing, the vehicles having been transported to Vincennes as soon as they were finished.
 Therefore, the commission delayed its trials until 27 December to allow Hotchkiss to make final adjustments on the base area.
 The tractor was tested until 10 February 1938.
 The type closely resembled the general outline of the Renault UE.
 The main difference was the presence of two bins instead of one, able to tilt sideways, positioned over the back of the mudguards.
 This doubled the carrying capacity.
 Instead of the small hoods, two very large armoured covers, retractable to the back, served as both entrance hatch and visor.
 The engine, differential and steering system were judged to be acceptable.
 The suspension system however was considered to be too weak, not having been reinforced to match the larger cargo mass to avoid surpassing the specified total weight.
 It consisted of two bogies, each with two small road wheels, sprung by narrow horizontal coil springs.
 A large tension wheel trailed on the ground, which lowered ground pressure to compensate for the larger weight of the bins but also increased track resistance and vibration.
 The cross-country speed was just 15 km/h.
-As even during testing when fully loaded entire bogies collapsed, the prototype was rejected.
+As even during testing when fully loaded, entire bogies collapsed, the prototype was rejected.

 The Fouga aircraft company submitted a prototype tractor and trailer on 2 February 1939.
 It was tested until 8 May.
 This vehicle also closely resembled the Renault UE, but had a higher roof, making hoods unnecessary and enlarging the cargo space.
 Its suspension had two bogies per side with each two road wheels, sprung by leaf springs.
 The type, its submission too late because a choice had already been made for a rivalling type, was rejected because its mechanical parts were not easily accessible and the vibration level was too high.

 Berliet obtained an order for a prototype on 4 December 1936.
 A tractor and trailer were however only presented to the Commission de Vincennes on 6 March 1939, testing starting immediately.
 The type again resembled the Renault UE but was somewhat higher.
 It had three bogies per side with two road wheels each, sprung by horizontal coil springs.
-The weight was 3.05 metric tons, its top speed 36 km/h, the range 143 kilometres.
+The weight was 3.05 metric tons, its top speed 36 km/h, the range 143 km.
 The first report of the commission was favourable and trials resumed on 24 April, lasting till 20 May.
 It transpired that the tractor could attain a top speed of 30 km/h even when pulling the trailer.
 The commission concluded on 8 June that the Berliet chenillette was superior to the Renault UE in speed, range and mechanical reliability and saw no objection against taking it into production.
 This however was eventually rejected by the Army in order to concentrate all production facilities into a single type, which had already replaced the UE: the UE 2.